dr-cs/databases/slides/database-concepts.md

 - External level: external schemas

-    - An external schema also implements a representational model, but is tailored to a particular (class of) user(s)
+    - An external schema also representational, but tailored to particular (class of) user(s)

-- Transformations of data between levels is called mapping.
-Mappings may be computationally expensive
+- Transformations of data between levels is called mapping; may be computationally expensive

 # Data Independence